VilledeMontreal/workit/examples/event/README.md

 # Overview

 This example shows how to use [Workit](https://villedemontreal.github.io/workit/) to create a simple Node.js application - e.g. a worker that executes a simple task.
-You will learn how to use Camunda BPM platform as well as Zeebe and using events.
+You will learn how to use Camunda BPM platform as well as AWS Step function and using events.

 Have fun!